cfx

 Supported Options

-you can use options to control which host application binary
+As with cfx run you can use options to control which host application binary

 version to use, and to select a profile.